 The Central Queensland region has a strong economic outlook with industry strengths in mining and gas, vocational and tertiary education, strong primary production, tourism, manufacturing, retail, health and community services.
-It includes four major service centres made up of Rockhampton, Gladstone, Emerald and Yeppoon.
+It includes 4 major service centres made up of Rockhampton, Gladstone, Emerald and Yeppoon.

 Rockhampton is known as the beef capital of Australia.
 The city acts as a business gateway for the mining and agricultural industries that operate in Western Queensland.
-It houses two large abattoirs and one of the largest livestock sales facilities in the country at Gracemere, just west of the city.
+It houses 2 large abattoirs and one of the largest livestock sales facilities in the country at Gracemere, just west of the city.

 The Gladstone Region is a thriving industrial base served by one of Australia’s busiest ports, the Port of Gladstone.
 With ongoing investment in unconventional gas, Gladstone’s strong industrial growth looks set to continue.
 Gladstone’s economy is also based on retail trade, metals smelting and manufacturing.

 The region’s economy has been driven by global demand for energy and food resources.
 Central Queensland produces almost 50% of the state’s electricity and its natural deep-water port in Gladstone is Queensland’s largest multi-commodity port.

 Central Queensland is home to a multi-million-dollar agricultural industry that includes beef, cotton, grain and fruit production.
 This sector makes up nearly a quarter of our state’s total exports and is part of Queensland’s A$13 billion primary industry sector, which is supported by innovative research and development and rich natural resources.

 The region produces an unequalled range of food products counter-seasonal to the northern hemisphere.
 Rockhampton houses 2 large export licensed abattoirs and one of the largest livestock sales facilities in the country.

 Mining and resources